What is a REST API and Why Build One in PHP?

 }

-Always validate that json_decode returned an array.
-If the input is not valid JSON, json_decode returns null, and if the input is a JSON primitive like a string or number, json_decode returns a scalar value rather than an array.
+Always verify that json_decode returned an array.
+If the input is not valid JSON, json_decode returns null.
+If the input is a JSON primitive like a string or number, json_decode returns a scalar value rather than an array.
+Checking the return type prevents type errors when you try to access fields that do not exist.

 Creating the Article Controller

 The controller handles HTTP method dispatching and delegates database operations to the model layer.
-Keeping controller logic thin and focused on request handling makes the code easier to test and modify.
+Keeping controller logic thin and focused on request handling makes the code easier to test and modify as your API evolves.

 <?php